 To reach the snorkeling on St Maarten by air, fly into Princess Juliana International Airport (SXM).
 Note, there is a $30USD departure tax collected at the airport.
 The Little Bay is located on the south end of the island just to the west of the Sint Maarten capital of Phillipsburg.

 While Sint Maarten was hard hit by Hurricane Irma in 2017, the Little Bay area has recovered nicely.
 Both resorts on this bay have been fully restored and are even better than prior to the hurricane.
 The underwater marine life and corals are very slowly coming back, and they will take many more years to be fully restored.
 Much of the coral and sea grasses were smoothered by sand from the storm.
 Near by Phillipsburg is still undergoing restorations and there are many abandoned buildings especially on the west side of the pier.
 With Bobby's Marina located in nearby Phillipsburg, you'll want to consider making use of Great Bay Express ferry service to explore the snorkeling at nearby islands which include St Barths, Saba and Sint Eustatius.

 After a long morning of snorkeling Little Bay, there are two beach bars from grabbing a cool drink or even some lunch.
 Both are within the Divi Little Bay Beach Resort.
 There is Gizmos Bar to the west of the pier and Seabreeze bar to the east of the pier.

 Overall, Little Bay is the 4th most popular snorkel dive spot of all 15 snorkeling dives in St Martin - Sint Maarten.
-Several of the better snorkeling spots are nearby Little Bay including Oyster Bay Beach, Cay Bay, Dawn Beach and Cole Bay.
+Several of the better snorkeling spots are nearby Little Bay including Maho Bay, Oyster Bay Beach, Dawn Beach, Cay Bay and Cole Bay.